Avatarakan/frontend_snippets/src/jquery/select2_lib/extendMultiSelectBySpecialValues.js/README.md

 import ExtendMultiSelectBySpecialValues from './ExtendMultiSelectBySpecialValues';

-// Initialize with a selector, default value, and single values const select2Extension = new ExtendMultiSelect2BySpecialValues({
+// Initialize with a selector, default value, and single values const select2Extension = new ExtendMultiSelectBySpecialValues({
   selector: '#yourSelectElement',
   defaultValue: 'default',
   singleValues: ['singleValue1', 'singleValue2'],